qd-qd/sdk-tutorials/onboarding/chapter-4/4-section-4.md

 ## Use case 1: A FinTech application

-A **decentralized exchange** project could made possible by relying on all the advantages of Cosmos and its SDK: transaction finality, fast transaction processing (and therefore high throughput), high scalability, a high degree of security (based on the security provided by the whole Cosmos ecosystem), and the possibility of small fees, while also connecting to other chains for cross-chain token transfers.
+A **decentralized exchange** project could made possible by relying on all the advantages of Cosmos and its SDK: transaction finality, fast transaction processing (and therefore high throughput), high scalability, a high degree of security (based on the security provided by the whole Cosmos Ecosystem), and the possibility of small fees, while also connecting to other chains for cross-chain token transfers.

 ### Project definition